-Saint Alfonsos' location next to the Roman church anchors it in Feuillade's past.
+Saint Alfonsos' location next to the Roman church, classified as a Historic Monument, anchors it in Feuillade's past.
 It served the mayor of the village and is typical of the Maison de Maître architecture of the region.

 Renovating this building back to most of its original standing consisted of mainly rethinking the motivations of dated design philosophies (covering stone walls with floral wallpaper, painting cast iron radiators).
-Our criteria was to repurpose what was initially well conceived and constructed, editing superfluous decoration while updating modern mechanics (heat systems, plumbing, electrical) to a high functional standard.
+Our criteria was to repurpose what was initially well conceived and constructed, editing superfluous decoration while updating modern mechanics (central heating, plumbing, electrical) to a high functional standard.

 The philosophy extends to our food.
 The pancakes are made with locally sourced (organic and biodynamic when possible) produces to support the local economy and fermented to promote digestion.
 Espresso drinks default to traditional italian customs (no triple pump strawberry flavorings or whipped cream cappuccinos) and milk is fresh if not raw (no UHT).